phel-lang/phel-lang.org/content/documentation/destructuring.md

 ### Sequential data structures

-Sequential data structures can be extract using the vector syntax.
+Sequential data structures can be extracted using the vector syntax.

 ```phel
 (let [[a b] [1 2]]